cavejay/PDPslacker/readme.md

 22. If we've done everything correctly to this point, then you should recieve the response `SUCCESS` and there should be an entry in your DynamoDB table.
 If there isn't have a glance over the guide again and check each point.
 Remember that you've needed to make some small changes to the code that we've used, make sure that you actually made and saved them.
     It should be noted that running this request multiple times will never result in more than the single DB entry.
     This is due to our use of the date variable as an identifier.
     There will only ever been 1 entry for each day and each of those entries can be updated by running the request again with appropriate updated data.

 23. Now that we have the ability to recieve data we're going to alter the website part of this project to send it.
 As I mentioned near the beginning of this document the way you host this isn't important, just make the following changes to the files.

-24. Edit the [main.js](web/js/main.js) file so that the url on line 47 is the same as the one we were just testing.
+24. Update the [main.js](web/js/main.js) file so that the URL on line 47 is now the URL of your API Gateway deployment.
 Push the change to your site, either by commiting the change to your fork of the repository or by updating the file of your site.
 You should now be able to click and drag a PDP Team Meeting Document into the website and see it appear in your DynamoDB table!
 The same no-dupilcate rule applies here as well.